Galway’s MedTech Industry at a Glance

 - Employees in Galway: 2000

-Medtronic is the biggest MedTech company in the world (based on 2019 revenue) and they research, develop and manufacture medical devices, with a focus on chronic conditions.
-Every 5 seconds a patient’s life is saved or improved by a Medtronic product.
+Medtronic is the biggest MedTech company in the world (based on 2022 revenue).
+They research, develop and manufacture medical devices, with a focus on chronic conditions.
+The company estimates that every second, two patients’ lives are saved or improved by a Medtronic product.

 In this video, you can hear more about why Medtronic chooses Ireland, as well as the operations in Galway.